Oakland Golf Club

 Oakland Golf Club is a former golf country club in Bayside, New York.
-The club was founded in 1896 and disbanded in 1952.
+The club opened in September 10, 1896, and it was disbanded in 1952.
 The former site is now the site of the Queensborough Community College.
-It was the second oldest course in Queens, New York.
+It was the second oldest course in Queens, New York, and it claimed to be the fourth oldest golf course in the United States.
+The first game was played on September 10, 1896.

-Its membership included H. P. Whitney, W. K. Vanderbilt, Walter Travis, and Bernard Baruch.
+Its membership included J.P.
+Morgan, Nicholas Murray Butler, Alfred E. Smith, H. P. Whitney, and W. K. Vanderbilt.